MilosRasic98/OpenCardiographySignalMeasuringDevice/README.md

 For things like the BOM and the implemented commands, please check this Google Sheet which is updated as soon as something new is added: https://docs.google.com/spreadsheets/d/1H5B5Kw3XJPlpduM7bu2WPejcbya2c3x0Nj9kcexb-uc/edit?usp=sharing

+The project is featured in the MagPi Magazine issue 150, you can check it out here: https://magpi.raspberrypi.com/issues/150

 You can take a look at the CAD models and download them from Printables as well:
 1. Main Device: https://www.printables.com/model/1052466-open-cardiography-signal-measuring-device
 2. PPG Clamp: https://www.printables.com/model/1052459-ppg-clamp